LOVE ASTEROIDS

 What is Eros in astrology?

-Eros is asteroid 433, named for the Greek god of desire.
-In a chart it describes your specific erotic charge: what ignites you and what creates a voltage between you and another person, distinct from Venus's taste or Mars's pursuit.
+Eros is asteroid 433, named for the Greek figure of desire.
+In a chart, modern astrologers use Eros as a symbolic prompt for attraction, heightened attention, and desire patterns, distinct from Venus's taste and Mars's pursuit.

 How do I find Eros in my birth chart?